Select The True Statements Regarding Blood Type

 2. Individuals with blood type O are universal donors.

 PARTIALLY TRUE.
 Individuals with blood type O negative (O-) are considered universal donors for red blood cells because their red blood cells lack A, B, and Rh D antigens.
-However, they can still receive only O- blood, as their plasma contains antibodies against A, B, and Rh D antigens.
+That said, they can still receive only O- blood, as their plasma contains antibodies against A, B, and Rh D antigens.
 O+ blood can only be donated to other Rh+ recipients.

 3. Individuals with blood type AB are universal recipients.

 PARTIALLY TRUE.
 Individuals with blood type AB positive (AB+) are considered universal recipients for red blood cells because their red blood cells have both A and B antigens, and the Rh D antigen.
-However, their plasma lacks anti-A and anti-B antibodies.
+Even so, their plasma lacks anti-A and anti-B antibodies.
 But, it's crucial to remember that even AB+ individuals are still at risk for complications related to other blood group systems (Kell, Duffy, etc.) if incompatible blood is used.

 4. Rh incompatibility is only a concern during pregnancy.